lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 ## TARGET_TIMEOUT_CTRL
 I2C target internal stretching timeout control.
 When the target has stretched beyond this time it will send a NACK for incoming data bytes or release SDA for outgoing data bytes.
+The behavior for the address byte is configurable via [`CTRL.ACK_ADDR_AFTER_TIMEOUT.`](#ctrl) Note that the count accumulates stretching time over the course of a transaction.
+In other words, this is equivalent to the SMBus cumulative target clock extension time.
 - Offset: `0x64`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`